Hexworks/hexworks-site/_zircon_docs/2018-11-21-input-handling.md

 [MouseEvent], [KeyboardEvent] and [ComponentEvent].

-It doesn't matter if you use Swing or LibGDX, or any other GUI library, because Zircon adapts all framework specific input handling int its own representation.
+It doesn't matter if you use Swing or LibGDX, or any other GUI library, because Zircon adapts all framework specific input handling into its own representation.

 We can then listen to these [UIEvent]s by using any class which implements [UIEventSource] and/or [ComponentEventSource].
 When you run a Zircon application it takes care of listening to the platform specific events (Swing, LibGDX, etc) so you